vuejs/docs/src/guide/extras/reactivity-in-depth.md

 ## Runtime vs. Compile-time Reactivity

 Vue's reactivity system is primarily runtime-based: the tracking and triggering are all performed while the code is running directly in the browser.
-The pros of runtime reactivity is that it can work without a build step, and there are fewer edge cases.
+The pros of runtime reactivity are that it can work without a build step, and there are fewer edge cases.
 On the other hand, this makes it constrained by the syntax limitations of JavaScript.

 We have already encountered a limitation in the previous example: JavaScript does not provide a way for us to intercept the reading and writing of local variables, so we have to always access reactive state as object properties, using either reactive objects or refs.